regexpressyourself/Nabbar-Nav/README.md

 * [React](https://facebook.github.io/react/) - The web framework that powers the site
 * [Webpack](https://webpack.github.io/) - A module builder automate development and production build processes
-* [React Router v.
-3](https://reacttraining.com/react-router/) - Sits on top of React to enable route-based views without a backend server
 * [Babel](https://babeljs.io/) - Transpiler to convert raw React code into browser-ready HTML and Javascript
+* [CSS Grid]() - CSS Grid was the inspiration for this project, and is actually amazingly fun to work with

 **[Back to top](#table-of-contents)**